Updated: Jul 31

-Let me explain it here: to be vulnerable is to be courageous, to be able to to talk about your inner self, to expose your whole heart, to have the compassion to be kind to yourself first and then to be compassionate to others.
-We cannot practice compassion to the people around us if we cannot treat ourselves kindly, thus is necessary whereby we establish a connection, build the trust necessary for sharing communication, understanding, love, emotions, good times, bad times, constructive criticisms, tenderness and emotional support.
+Let me explain it here: to be vulnerable is to be courageous, to be able to talk about your inner self, to expose your whole heart, to have the compassion to be kind to yourself first and to be compassionate to others.
+We cannot practice compassion to the people around us if we cannot treat ourselves kindly, is necessary we establish a connection, build the trust for sharing communication, understanding, love, emotions, good times, tough times, tenderness, and emotional support.
 To name a few.

 The roots of vulnerability are Shame and Guilt, the courage to show vulnerability is to give oneself the capacity to feel, to be creative, to experience joy, a sense of belonging and love.

-Now that you know what is to feel vulnerable I want you to go and try it on yourself first.
+I wish to ask you here what is Vulnerability to you?
+Now that you know what is to feel vulnerable, I want you to go and try it on yourself first.
+You are courageous!